-'''

 mapgroups=block[01-10]

-'''

-mutex = updategroup, updategroup, ...
+mutex = updategroup,updategroup,...

-(optional) Mutual exclusion for standard updates.
-The commadelimited list of updategroup names specify which update groups are mutually exclusive and must not be updated at the same time in order to maintain active resources within the cluster.
-By default, only one updategroup listed in the entry will be updated at a time (see mutex count below to change this default).
+(optional) For standard updates.
+The comma-delimited list of updategroup names specify which update groups are mutually exclusive and must not be updated at the same time in order to maintain active resources within the cluster.
+Only one updategroup listed in the entry will be updated at a time.